-Dubai.
 How would you describe Dubai to someone who hasn’t been there?
-It’s a challenge!
-It is actually different from any other city I have ever been to, I can’t compare it to any place.
+It’s a challenge.

-If you’re planning to visit Dubai and you have a short amount of time, then you should check my list of the things you can not miss during your vacation.
+If you’re planning to visit Dubai and you have a short amount of time, then you should check this list of things you cannot miss during your vacation:

 The Burj Al Arab is certainly the most iconic building in Dubai.
 Soaring to a height of 321 meters, the Burj is designed to resemble a billowing sail.
 There are various viewpoints from which you can take photos but in my opinion the best is from the public beach next to it.
 By the way, you can’t just walk into the Burj off the street, you have to book a dinner or at least an afternoon tea in advance!